Current as of October 2022 | Download print version (in PDF)

 The legal framework for not-for-profit organizations (NPOs) in Afghanistan is primarily based on two framework laws: the Law on Associations and the Law on Non-Governmental Organizations.

 The Law on Associations was signed into law in September 2013.
 It supersedes the Law on Social Organizations, which was enacted in 2003.
 Amendments to the Law on Associations were adopted in December 2017 and published in the Official Gazette in February 2018.
-Furthermore, in March 2019, the Afghan president endorsed amendments to the Law on Associations, which are still pending parliamentary approval.
+Furthermore, in March 2019, the Afghan president endorsed amendments to the Law on Associations.

 The Law on Non-Governmental Organizations (NGOs) was signed into law in June 2005.
-As of December 2020, the Cabinet Law Committee and the Ministry of Justice are reviewing proposed amendments to the Law on NGOs.
+The state has considered but not adopted several amendments to the law since 2015

 Afghanistan has two main categories of registered, non-governmental, not-for-profit organizations with legal entity status: